What to pack for a month-long road trip? That’s what this post is about!

 1-litre water bottles (we literally used Smart Water bottles).
 It’s helpful to have bottles that hold 1-litre because on a lot of hikes, it is recommended to bring at least 2 litres of water per person.

-I'm Abby Shepard, a landscape and adventure photographer, artist, and outdoor advocate based in Delaware.
+I'm Abby Shepard, a landscape and adventure photographer, artist, and outdoor advocate based in Delaware and Colorado.
 I believe photos and visual communication can be the gateway for people to discover meaningful experiences in the outdoors.

 I have no idea how I just spent an hour reading your site, but I fell in love with you and Cody.
 I am 51 and have been looking for a Cody my whole life.
 Enjoy every second.
 13 years ago, I had a son.
 He has been my sole road trip companion.
 I have made three – four road trips with him every year since he has been born.
 BIG SUR is our heart place.
 My granduncle owns the hardware store in Cambria, and so we always have an excuse to travel up the coast ( I live in South Pasadena).
 If you and Cody ever need a free place to stay near LA, lmk.
 We are waterfall junkies and can take you to two in the San Gabriel Mountains.
 Much joy, Tylene

 Hi Tylene!
 Oh my goodness thank you so much for you kind words!
 You absolutely made my day.
 I’m glad you’ve had the opportunity to travel with your son.
 I love Big Sur too!
 I love California in general, so if I’m back in the area, I’ll let you know.
 And if you ever find yourself on the East Coast near Delaware, I can give you all kinds of recommendations. 🙂 <3